Misterluckydragon/misterluckydragon.github.io/README.md

   function myFunc() {
             var one = document.getElementById("one");
             if (one.innerHTML=="click the button"){
-                one.innerHTML = "You clicked the button"
+                one.innerHTML = "You clicked this button"
             } else {
                 i += 1;
-                one.innerHTML = "You clicked the button " + i + " times."
+                one.innerHTML = "You clicked this button " + i + " times."
             }
     }
    </script>